cypress-io/cypress-documentation/content/api/commands/origin.md

 in the first test of your file, then performing subsequent tests reusing the same session.

-However, once the `experimentalSessionAndOrigin` flag is activated this is no longer possible, as all session state is now cleared between tests.
+However, once the `experimentalSessionAndOrigin` flag is activated, this is no longer possible, since all session state is now cleared between tests.
 So to avoid this overhead we recommend you leverage the [`cy.session()`](/api/commands/session) command, which allows you to easily cache session information and reuse it across tests.
 So now let's enhance our custom login command with `cy.session()` for a complete syndicated login flow with session caching and validation.
 No mocking, no workarounds, no third-party plugins!

 ```js
 Cypress.Commands.add('login', (username, password) => {